 - Good understanding of Business.
 A degree in a business-related course is an advantage.
-You must have a good understanding of how a business functions because this will be your reference in conceptualizing strategies.
+You must have a good understanding of how business functions because this will be your reference in conceptualizing strategies.
 Businesses need marketing for the intent of generating awareness and interest for their products and services.
 High Business IQ will help your approach in designing campaigns to meet these goals.

 - Ability to work with clients.
 In marketing, you have to always keep in mind that the client is the expert.
-Your job is to transpose ideas into discernible language through unique, relevant and engaging content that compels the customer to follow your call-to-action.
+Your job is to transpose ideas into the discernible language through unique, relevant and engaging content that compels the customer to follow your call-to-action.
 Clients may have different ideas on how to market their business and it could result in conflict.
 Your objective is to get them to follow and understand your course of action.

 - Ability to work with a team.
-A marketing campaign will require varied skills: graphic designers, SEO experts, social media marketers, copywriters, ad designers and production people to name a few.
+A marketing campaign will require varied skills: graphic designers, SEO experts, social media marketers, copywriters, and designers and production people to name a few.
 But all of these skills must come together as a team and work to fulfill the objective of the campaign.

 - Varied skill set.
-Having certifications or trainings in the various disciplines of marketing is a big plus because it shows the recruiter that you have a working understanding of the different skills needed to run a campaign.
+Having certifications or training in the various disciplines of marketing is a big plus because it shows the recruiter that you have a working understanding of the different skills needed to run a campaign.

 - Flexible, open-minded attitude.
 Marketing is a free-flowing activity.
 It requires creativity and a less structured environment.
 When you are brainstorming, you have to keep an open mind and become flexible to the ideas of others.
-If you resort to adapting a rigid mindset, you will be hindering the creative process of the team.
+If you resort to adopting a rigid mindset, you will be hindering the creative process of the team.

 Hopefully, our sample has given you great and useful ideas on how to craft your own resume.
 We also hope that our sections on Marketing job description and Marketing ideal job qualities have given you a better insight on the responsibilities and company expectations on a Marketing professional.